rafaelcassau/design-patterns/README.md

 Behavioural
-	Identity and realise common communication patterns between objects To do with assignment of responsability between objects Encapsulate behaviour in a object and delegate to it
+	These patterns are concerned with algorithms and the assignment of responsabilities between objects.

 	Command